sarahberger2097/academic-website/content/post/Intro-to-Data-Table/index.md

 #### The := Operator: Creating New Columns

 Using the ":=" operator in the j section allows you to create new columns using existing ones.
-When doing this, you don't have to assign the result to a new object, because the column will be directly added to the current data table.
+When creating columns by reference, you don't have to assign the result to a new object, because the column will be directly added to the current data table.
 For example, let's compute sepal area (length x width)

 ```{r column3}